VanillaBase1lb/HEFT/README.md

 # HEFT
 Implementation of Heterogenous Earliest FInish Time First scheduling in C++.

-Input and output format are given in "input_output_format.pdf".
+Input and output format are given in `input_output_format.pdf`.
 Ignore submission instructions at the end.

 Although multiple input files are given, the program only reads from `input.txt`.
 To try out another test case, rename the file accordingly.